aspose-words/Aspose.Words-API-References/english/python-net/aspose.words.markup/xmlmapping/_index.md

 ﻿---
 title: XmlMapping class
 second_title: Aspose.Words for Python via .NET API Reference
-description: "Specifies the information that is used to establish a mapping between the parent structured document tag and an XML element stored within a custom XML data part in the document."
+description: "Specifies the information that is used to establish a mapping between the parent structured document tag and an XML element stored within a custom XML data part in the document"
 type: docs
 weight: 210
 url: /python-net/aspose.words.markup/xmlmapping/